kamalraj21intel/uwc-docs/source/Pages/page_07.rst

     e.g., If a point to be polled is not present in datapoints config file, then data for that control loop will not be collected.

+    B) Polled data points in “Polled_point” and write operation data points in “write_operation” must be unique.

-    B)	If the points being polled are configured as *“realtime”* in datapoints config file, then *“isRTModeForPolledPoints”* should be set to *“true”*.
+    C)	If the points being polled are configured as *“realtime”* in datapoints config file, then *“isRTModeForPolledPoints”* should be set to *“true”*.
 It should be set to *“false”* otherwise.

-    C)	ZMQ-based KPI App can monitor either RT or Non-RT points at a time.
+    D)	KPI App can monitor either RT or Non-RT points at a time.

-    D)	KPI App container can run either in ZMQ mode or in MQTT mode at a time.
+    E)	KPI App container can run either in ZMQ mode or in MQTT mode at a time.